Medically reviewed by Drugs.com. Last updated on Jun 22, 2021.

 A surgeon specializing in ear, nose and throat disorders performs the surgery for placing ear tubes.

-The surgical team places several monitors on your child's body to help make sure that his or her heart rate, blood pressure and blood oxygen remain at safe levels throughout the procedure.
-These monitors include a blood pressure cuff on the child's arm and heart-monitor leads attached to your child's chest.
+The surgical team places several monitors on your child's body to be sure heart rate, blood pressure and blood oxygen remain at safe levels throughout the procedure.
+These monitors include a blood pressure cuff on your child's arm and heart-monitor leads attached to your child's chest.

 During the procedure